Cross Lanes School, 1742-1964

 The postcard is date stamped 10th September 1940 and is addressed to Miss J. Armstrong, c/o Mrs. Furnish, Stanley House, Thoralby, Leyburn, Yorks.
 The message is as follows: "Hope you are having a good holiday and plenty of sunshine.
 Heaps of Love Auntie Janet XXXXXXX."

-The family were obviously trying to make Jill believe she was to try an reassure her on having to leave her mum and younger brother at home.
+The family were obviously trying to make Jill believe she was having a holiday, to try an reassure her on having to leave her mum and younger brother at home.

 Milk was delivered in ½ pint bottles from Frank Snaith, Holmeside Farm, Thoralby.
 The Cooks were Mattie Furnish, Thoralby; Doreen Bell, Newbiggin; Miss Hammond, Newbiggin (relief cook and attendant).
 Rev. John Benson came Tuesday mornings from Aysgarth to give R.I.
 (Religious Instruction).

 Doreen Bells father, Steve had the shop in Newbiggin where we used to go for sweets for the class.
 The School gardens were on the verge of the Bishopdale Road, between road and school.
 On the piece of land opposite the school we did maypole dancing (see 1960s photograph).
 Bill Douglas from the George and Dragon, Aysgarth did the school taxi.
 The Mudd children (Sheila and Agnes) from Cote Bottom, also had a long walk to school each day, and Heather would call for them on her journey across the fields from Gayle-Ing.
 In good weather they wood walk across the top of the mill dam, using it as a short cut on her long walk to school from Gayle Ing Farm to Cross Lanes School.
-It is not surprising the y were often 'told off' by the teacher for being late, or for having muddy shoes, who probably had little idea how far they had walked (½ miles), nor the nature of their journey.
+It is not surprising they were often 'told off' by the teacher for being late, or for having muddy shoes.
+Their teacher probably had little idea how far they had walked (1½ miles), nor the nature of their journey, across rough and steep terrain.
 Heather attended Cross Lanes from 1943-1949.
 See for the O.S. map for the location of Gayle-Ing and Cote Bottom.

 Below a less formal school photograph, c.1953 with Headteacher Mrs. Dinah Knifton, courtesy of DCM, Hawes.